jvalenzuela/atform/doc/source/intro.rst

 procedure:

 #.
 The testgen package is distributed as an attachment embedded into this
    PDF manual.
-Save the .whl file to a convenient location on your computer.
+Save the :file:`.whl` file to a convenient location on your computer.

 #.
-Open a command prompt and navigate to the directory where the .whl
+Open a command prompt and navigate to the directory where the :file:`.whl`
    file was saved.

 #.
 The Python package manager, pip, is used to install the testgen package,